 Trained professional staff and student Career Mentor staff facilitate career services including; seminars, workshops, events, assessment instruments and discussion in the areas of career skills, job search strategies and contemporary business and social networking etiquette to meet the needs of the global workforce.
 Please visit us in Eder Hall, Suite 202, see www.missouriwestern.edu/careerdevelopment or contact (816) 271-4292.

 Student Employment Program

-The Student Employment Program is comprised of the GriffonLink/Hire-A-Griffon Career Management Portal and the Campus-Based Community Experience Program, Learn Serve Change the World.
-The Student Employment Program is a unit with the Career Development Center located in Eder Hall, Suite 202.
+Student Employment is housed in the Career Development Center in Eder Hall, Suite 202.
 Please call (816) 271-4292 or view the website at www.missouriwestern.edu/careerdevelopment/.

 Center for Student Involvement (Student Life)

 The Center for Student Involvement offers campus involvement and engagement opportunities to all students.
 Student organizations are offered in the areas of academic/departmental, cultural/ethnic, governance, Greek life (fraternities & sororities), honorary/scholastic, political/advocacy, religious, service, sports and recreation, and special interest.
 Students not finding an organization that meets their interests are invited to form a new student organization.
 The process for starting new student organizations can be obtained in the Center for Student Involvement.
 Additionally, the Barbara Sprong Leadership Challenge and the Student Organization Leadership Institute serve to prepare Missouri Western's top students for leadership roles at Missouri Western and upon graduation.

 To find out more, visit us in the Blum Student Union, Room 207, phone (816) 271-4159, or find us at www.missouriwestern.edu/csi.